Vadamarachchi Operation: Phase one

 2nd Brigade had by now become active with forays from the camps in Valikamam and Jaffna fort, with two groups of commandos landing from the sea.
 To the south, a force advanced from Elephant Pass to Iyakachchi and then to Sornampattu, with the objective of reaching Chempionpattu to seal off the southern part of Vadamarachchi, which it achieved.
 The foray from the Jaffna fort, however, was turned back after heavy resistance from the militants led by LTTE Jaffna commander Kittu.

 Following Thondamanaru, the army progress gathered steam and the LTTE withdrew, but the army units faced threats from land mines and booby traps set by the militants in anticipation of an attack by the army.
 Many houses were rigged to blow when attempting to enter; one such rigged explosion nearly killed Brig.
 Kobbekaduwa.
 Reaching the coast, troops from the 1st Brigade, defeating the defensive line commanded by LTTE leader Soosai, made a 90-degree turn undertaking a pincer movement to capture Valvettithurai.
 This resulted in a friendly fire incident that claimed the life of Capt.
 Shantha Wijesinghe, who had gained fame two years prior in successfully defending the Kokilai army camp in the first militant attack on an army encampment and received the first field promotion in the army.
 The navy attempted a landing on the coast of Valvettithurai with limited success.
-A bridgehead was established but could not be expanded due to heavy resistance, with the use of technicals mounting .50-cal. machine guns and 40mm grenade launchers.
+A bridgehead was established but could not be expanded due to heavy resistance, with the use of technicals mounting .50-cal. machine guns and 40 mm grenade launchers.
 On 28 May the army managed to capture Udupiddy and Valvettithurai.
 The troops found bunkers in the town with strong concrete walls that withstood 37mm shells of the gunboats as well as a militant training camp and a workshop that manufactured mortars called "baba".
 Another column (commandos, under the command of Maj.
 Sarath Handapangoda) captured Nelliady and advanced towards Point Pedro without giving LTTE units time to regroup, with troops from Point Pedro breaking out to link up with the advancing formations.
 Following the capture of Valvettithurai, militant resistance melted.
 By the first week of June government forces managed to gain control over the entire zone and captured large amounts of arms left behind by retreating LTTE forces.
 Military intelligence discovered that LTTE leader Prabakaran, along with then Vadamarachchi leader Soosai, narrowly escaped advancing troops.
 By 31 May the government declared that the Vadamarachchi region had been recaptured and several army camps were established.